 Currently, I am engaged once again in retail fashion, fabrics and design at Denver’s exclusive women’s clothier boutique, Molly’s of Denver…a rare jewel of a specialty shop with service beyond your possible imagination in this day and age!
 Buy the best fabrics and well fitting clothes so you can spend the rest of your time sewing and creating your art, knowing you look and feel your best!

-Celebrating a lifetime of nut crazy passion for sewing and unusual fabrics, I continue my little business of D’Leas, to explore our mutual fascination for design, line, fabric and individual expression.
-From the Individualist tab of the Vogue Pattern Book in the 1980’s to the Indie trends of now, let’s play together with words, thoughts, ideas and design via this site.
+Celebrating a lifetime of nut crazy passion for sewing and unusual fabrics, I transition my little business of D’Leas from brick and mortar traditions to the challenge of seeking touch and tangibility with 21st century digital means…no small feat.
+We crave touch yet see the current economic world taking it away from us.
+Let’s try to explore our mutual fascination for design, line, fabric and individual expression by connecting and feeling through our eyes, emotions, and words with a far greater celebration of global kindreds.
+I hope we learn being “in touch” to be at least partially as satisfying as the real deal.
+Who knows, maybe the real deal will surprise us with new appearances.
+From the Individualist tab of the Vogue Pattern Book in the 1980’s to the Indie trends of now, let’s play together with words, thoughts, ideas and design via this portal of powerful potential.

 My authentic self surely was the buying and creating pretty displays of fabric, buttons and fashion art supplies at D’Leas and supporting and curating textile artisans at TACtile.
 I love studying the trends and selecting pretty things to show to you.
 I love it when you like what I pick!
 I love working together with your imagination to create something wonderful to wear that is a one of a you-kind.
 I am also deeply committed to sustaining the textile arts as a healing, therapeutic benefit in women’s lives.
 I can’t stop doing these things…hence this latest adventure online.